Can I use AutoDiscover instead of DeploymentPro to set up my Outlook profiles?

 Benefits to using DeploymentPro, in this scenario:

 - If users do not create a new profile and try to continue to use their existing profile instead, they will be connected to their old Hosted Exchange provider and will not see any new mail arriving, nor be able to send any email out.
 If DeploymentPro is used, the users will be automatically prompted to set up their Outlook profiles.
-This occurs after the Configure Outlook button is clicked on, within the DeploymentPro portal, usually done after MX record cutover.
+This occurs after the Schedule Cutover button is clicked, which configures the DeploymentPro project.

 - If a user has any PST files locally, and they are attached to their current profile, these will need to be reattached to their new profile.
 DeploymentPro automates this.